-I am a professor in the Department of Psychology and the Beckman Institute for Advanced Science and Technology at the University of Illinois.
+I am a professor in the Department of Psychology at the University of Illinois.
 I received a B.A. in psychology and cognitive science from Carleton College and a Ph.D. in experimental psychology from Cornell University.
 I spent five years on the faculty in the Department of Psychology at Harvard University, first as an assistant professor and then as the John Loeb Associate Professor.
 I moved to the University of Illinois in 2002.

 Research funding and honors

 Over the past 20 years, in addition to support from the universities where I have worked, my research has been funded by the Jacob Javits Foundation, the Alfred P. Sloan Foundation, the National Science Foundation, the National Institutes of Health, the Office of Naval Research, and General Motors.
 In 2003, I received the Distinguished Scientific Award for Early Career Contribution to Psychology from the American Psychological Assocation.
 In 2004, Christopher Chabris and I jointly received the Ig Nobel Prize in Psychology for showing that it is possible to hide a "gorilla" in plain sight (the "Prize" awards research that first makes you laugh and then makes you think).

 During my career, I have taught a range of courses at the graduate and undergraduate level.
 I currently teach courses on research best practices, research skills, and speaking/writing for general audiences.
 I have also taught introductory psychology and visual cognition classes.